 - Print and export a summary to use in your appraisal

 Acute pyelonephritis can occur at any age.
-In neonates it is 1.5 times more common in boys and tends to be associated with abnormalities of the renal tract.
-Uncircumcised boys tend to have a higher incidence than circumcised boys.
-Beyond the age of a year, girls have a higher incidence than boys.
-In adult life it reflects the incidence of UTI in that it is much more common in young women.
+Around 1% of boys and 3% of girls will have had acute pyelonephritis by the age of 7.
+Incidence is highest in women aged 15-29, followed by infants and older people.
+It is relatively uncommon in men.
+In neonates it is more common in boys and tends to be associated with abnormalities of the renal tract.
 Over the age of 65 the incidence in men rises to match that of women.

 Onset is usually rapid with symptoms appearing over a day or two.
-There is unilateral or bilateral loin pain, suprapubic or back pain.
+There is unilateral or bilateral loin pain, suprapubic pain or back pain.
 Fever is variable but can be high enough to produce rigors.
 Malaise, nausea, vomiting, anorexia and occasionally diarrhoea occur.
 There may or may not be accompanying lower urinary tract symptoms with frequency, dysuria, gross haematuria or hesitancy.
-Gross haematuria occurs in 30-40% of young women.
 The patient looks ill and there is commonly pain on firm palpation of one or both kidneys and moderate suprapubic tenderness without guarding.

 Presentation in children, especially when young, can be much less specific and culture of urine should be a routine investigation in pyrexial and unwell infants.

 - Urinalysis: the urine is often cloudy with an offensive smell.
 It may be positive on dipstick urinalysis for blood, protein, leukocyte esterase and nitrite.
-A midstream specimen of urine (MSU) should be sent off for microscopy and culture, although there is often poor correlation between symptoms and bacteriuria.
-A catheter specimen will be acceptable if a catheter is in situ and special arrangements may be needed for collecting a sample from a child (eg, peroneal bag, suprapubic aspiration).
+A midstream specimen of urine (MSU) should always be sent off for microscopy and culture, although there is often poor correlation between symptoms and bacteriuria.
+A catheter specimen will be acceptable if a catheter is in situ and special arrangements may be needed for collecting a sample from a child.
+(Clean catch, catheter or suprapubic aspiration are methods used which reduce the risk of contamination.
+Occasionally a collection bag or pad may be used when a sample is not obtainable by superior means.)
 Microscopy of urine shows pyuria.

-- Inflammatory markers: CRP, ESR, and plasma viscosity are raised.
+- Inflammatory markers: CRP, ESR, and plasma viscosity may be raised.

 - FBC: this shows elevated white cell count with neutrophilia.

-- Blood cultures: these are positive in approximately 12-20% of patients with pyelonephritis.
+- Blood cultures: these are positive in approximately 15-30% of cases.

 - Imaging is useful if the clinical picture or biochemical markers are ambivalent, as structural problems are not uncommon.
-It is recommended for all, but is mandatory in patients with recurrent pyelonephritis and may help to identify obstruction or stones.
+Ultrasonography is usually the first-line investigation.
+Whether advised for all varies between guidelines.
+Imaging is normally recommended in men and children; it is mandatory in patients with recurrent pyelonephritis and may help to identify obstruction or stones.

-- Contrast-enhanced helical/spiral CT (CECT) scan is the best investigation in adults where diagnosis is in doubt or deterioration occurs.
-Non-contrast helical/spiral CT scans will pick up moderate to severe disease but may be normal in milder cases.
+- Contrast-enhanced helical/spiral CT (CECT) scan is the best investigation in adults where diagnosis is in doubt, improvement does not occur after 72 hours of treatment, or deterioration occurs.
+Non-contrast helical/spiral CT scans will pick up moderate-to-severe disease but may be normal in milder cases.
+In pregnant women, ultrasound or MRI is preferred.

 - MRI is also useful in detecting scarring but may require sedation in children.
 In adults, it is increasingly used where renal infection, masses and urinary obstruction are suspected but its use is limited by cost and availability.